AdithyaRamachar/Lead_Score/README.md

 # Lead Scoring Project
 Author - Adithya Ramachar

-This project aims to predict the likelihood of a lead being converted into a customer using machine learning techniques.
+This project aims to predict the likelihood of a lead being converted into a customer using logistic regression techniques.

 ## Dataset